Three Flavours Cornetto

-The Three Flavours Cornetto trilogy (also sometimes referred to as the Cornetto trilogy or the Blood and Ice Cream trilogy) is an anthology series of British comedic genre films directed by Edgar Wright, written by Wright and Simon Pegg, produced by Nira Park, and starring Pegg and Nick Frost.
+The Three Flavours Cornetto trilogy (also sometimes referred to as the Cornetto trilogy or the Blood and Ice Cream trilogy) is an anthology series of British comedic genre films directed by Edgar Wright, written by Wright and Simon Pegg, and produced by Nira Park.
+The series stars Pegg and Nick Frost, with several other actors, including Bill Nighy, Rafe Spall and Martin Freeman, also appearing in all three films.
 The trilogy consists of Shaun of the Dead (2004), Hot Fuzz (2007), and The World's End (2013).

-The trilogy of films does not share a storyline or broad themes, and is named after its repeated passing references to Cornetto ice cream cones.
-They were produced on a total budget of $38 million, and the films have grossed more than $156 million worldwide, and all three films have garnered widespread critical acclaim.
-In addition to brief references to the Cornetto ice cream brand, the films have other common elements: each one depicts romance and struggles with maturity as recurring themes.
+The trilogy of films does not share a storyline, and is named after its repeated passing references to Cornetto ice cream cones.
+Produced on a combined budget of $38 million, the films grossed $156 million worldwide and garnered critical praise.
+In addition to brief references to the Cornetto ice cream brand, the films’ plots have other common elements: each depicts romance and struggles with maturity.